tguerin/newton/README.md

 - **[Interactive Animation Configurator](https://newton.7omtech.fr/docs/configurator):**
   Create your particle animations visually using the included app configurator.
-  Experiment with different settings, preview animations in real-time.
+  Experiment with different settings, preview animations in real-time, and copy the generated code directly into your project.

 - **Custom Particle Design:** Design your particle effects to seamlessly integrate with your app’s aesthetic.
 Use custom shapes, colors, and sizes to